 X3 Siblings for the afternoon: £21.00

 Transfer.
-An invoice will be sent to your email address for next month’s fees.
-Any extra sessions your child has done will also be included in the invoice.
+An invoice will be sent to your email address for next month’s fees to be paid in advance by the last day of the month.
+Any extra sessions your child has done will need to be paid on or before the day.
 The price per session per child applies to all children.
 This is payable for all booked

 result in your place being terminated.
 If you are having difficulty paying fees, please speak

 Changes to days and cancelling your place

 You must give us one month’s notice of termination, or of changes in attendance.
 If you

 Arrivals and departures

 A register is taken when children arrive in our care, and you must sign out your child

 each day when you collect them.
 Please use the nursery door and ring the doorbell to alert staff of your arrival.

 We expect that your child will normally be collected by the people you have named on the